adim806/chatgpt-clone/README.md

 ├── README.md              # Project documentation
 └── package.json           # Project metadata and dependencies
 🖼️ Screenshots
-1. Login Page

-2. Chat Interface

-3. Dashboard

-📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.

 👨‍💻 Created by ADI MELLER
 Feel free to contribute to this project, and don't forget to star ⭐ the repository if you found it helpful!